-Six (6) additional members to be elected as provided in Section 7.2 (or such lesser or greater number of additional members determined by the DNC), no more than one (1) of whom shall be resident in the same country.
+Six (6) additional DNC Members to be elected as provided in Section 7.2 (or such lesser or greater number of additional members determined by the DNC), no more than one (1) of whom shall be resident in the same country.

 Section 7.2 (Election of DNC Members)

-Each of the six (6) elected members of the DNC shall be eligible to serve in such position for no more than two (2) consecutive full terms and shall be elected for a term of four (4) years at a meeting of the DPCA to be held during the year of the National Convention, to be chosen as follows:
+Each of the six (6) elected DNC Members shall be eligible to serve in such position for no more than two (2) consecutive full terms and shall be elected for a term of four (4) years at a meeting of the DPCA to be held during the year of the National Convention, to be chosen as follows:

-At Regional Conventions held pursuant to a duly authorized and accepted Delegate Selection Plan, the delegates to each Regional Convention elected under the Plan shall elect one (1) member to the DNC from that Region by majority vote of delegates physically present;
+At Regional Conventions held pursuant to a duly authorized and accepted Delegate Selection Plan, the delegates to each Regional Convention elected under the Plan shall elect one (1) DNC Member from that Region by majority vote of delegates physically present;

-The remaining members to represent Democrats Abroad shall be elected by majority vote of the Democrats Abroad Convention (excluding the incumbent elected members of the DNC);
+The remaining DNC Members to represent Democrats Abroad shall be elected by majority vote of the Democrats Abroad Convention (excluding the incumbent elected DNC Members );

-The International Chair and International Vice Chair of the DPCA may not cumulate membership as ex officio members and as elected members of the DNC.
-Elected members of the DNC need not be members of DPCA.
-All members of the DNC must have their principal residence abroad and their number shall be equally divided between men and women.
+The International Chair and International Vice Chair of the DPCA may not cumulate membership as ex officio members and as elected DNC Members.
+Elected DNC Members need not be DPCA Members.
+All Demcorats Abroad DNC Members must have their principal residence abroad and their number shall be equally divided between men and women.

 Section 7.3 (Vacancy)

-Any vacancy occurring among the elected DNC members shall be filled by the Executive Committee of the DPCA, subject to confirmation at the next meeting of the DPCA for the At-Large elected members, and at a Regional meeting for the Regionally elected DNC members.
-At such meeting, nominations shall be taken from the floor, and a replacement DNC member shall be elected for the unexpired remainder of the term, by a majority vote of the DPCA, excluding the remaining elected DNC members.
+Any vacancy occurring among the elected DNC Members shall be filled by the Executive Committee of the DPCA, subject to confirmation at the next meeting of the DPCA for the At-Large elected DNC Members, and at a Regional meeting for the Regionally elected DNC Members.
+At such meeting, nominations shall be taken from the floor, and a replacement DNC Member shall be elected for the unexpired remainder of the term, by a majority vote of the DPCA, excluding the remaining elected DNC Members.
 A person elected to serve out the balance of a term for a period of less than 730 days shall not be deemed to have served a full term.

 Article Eight: National Convention Section 8.1 (Delegate Selection)